-During June 2015 and July 2015, the Board of Directors deemed it necessary to increase the number of authorized shares of common stock from (a) 200,000,000 to 500,000,000 and (b) 500,000,000 to 1,500,000,000, respectively, in order to adhere to its responsibility to maintain an adequate reserve share amount for requesting debtholders.
+During June 2015 and July 2015, the Board of Directors was required to increase the number of authorized shares of common stock from (a) 200,000,000 to 500,000,000 and (b) 500,000,000 to 1,500,000,000, respectively, to adhere to the Company's contractual obligation to maintain the required reserve share amount for debtholders.
+However, while the Company continues to manage its liabilities and the relationships with its debtholders, as of September 30th, 2015, the Company was not in compliance with the ongoing contractual obligations with its debtholders.